Dr-Musho-Research-Group/.github/profile/README.md

 ## Deployment

 A lot of the code was written for High Performance Computer deployment.
 Therefore, will work best right out of the box in Linux.
-This is a mute for more recent python codes that use Jupiter notebooks.
+This is a mute point for more recent python codes that use Jupiter notebooks.

 ## Journal Papers and Acknowledgements
 Here is a list of publications: